Fedeorlandau/parse-model-factory/README.md

 # Stop!

-Parse Model Factory helps you to compact your parse's models. **All the queries are using useMasterKey in true.**
+Parse Model Factory helps you to compact your parse models. **All the queries are using useMasterKey in true.**

 # Getting Started